 The 2008 Eleven Most Endangered Historic Places in Nevada

 Built by Zick & Sharp Architects, Maude Frazier Hall held the first classes at UNLV.
 The building is named after Maude Frazier, who persuaded the State of Nevada to provide funds for a fledgling university system in southern Nevada.
 Despite an insensitive later addition, the building is an excellent example of the Mid-century Modern Style with its long profile ribbon windows, and asymmetric façade.
 UNLV is currently developing a fifty-year plan for the university, with Maude Frazier Hall slated for potential demolition in the coming year.

 The Paradise School, Las Vegas

 Constructed in 1949, the Paradise School and associated buildings are located in the Paradise Township of Clark County, and is owned by Clark County.
-The school is Modern Ranch Style and may be attributed to Robert Stadelman, AIA and Associates.
+The school is Modern Ranch Style and may be attributed to Richard Stadelman, AIA and Associates.
 Stadelman designed many local elementary schools between 1949 and 1956, and a Moderne room tower addition to the Flamingo Hotel in 1947.
 The Paradise School remains one of the oldest intact elementary schools in Clark County.
 Currently, the proposed placement of the elevated monorail and track structure alongside the gym has the potential to threaten its National Register for Historic Places integrity.

 The Las Vegas Historic District, Las Vegas